First published October 2012

-As was the case with the excavated Christian remains near Tokyo Station described above, this body was buried, not according to the Japanese custom, but laid out horizontally in a casket according to Christian practice.
+As was the case with the excavated Christian remains near Tokyo Station described above, this body had not been cremated or buried according to the Japanese custom but laid out horizontally in a casket according to Christian practice.

 The only other Italian males known to have come to the Kirishitan Yashiki were the four missionaries mentioned above: Giuseppe Chiara, Pedro Marquez, Alfonso Arroyo and Francisco Cassola.
-The fate of three of the men is unknown, but we know that Chiara remained at the Kirishitan Yashiki until he died at the age of 84, and his body was cremated.
-This skeleton was that of someone closer to Sidotti's age when he died at the age of 46.
+The fate of three of the men is unknown, but we know that Chiara remained at the Kirishitan Yashiki until he died at the age of 84, and his body was cremated (this scene is depicted in the 2016 movie Silence where the main character -- based on Giuseppe Chiara -- is cremated in an upright sitting position in a wooden barrel-type container).
+The skeleton at the construction site was not cremated, and was of someone closer to Sidotti's age when he died at the age of 46.

 Reopening the nation

-On July 8, 1853, four United States Navy warships (the famous Black Ships) under the command of Commodore Matthew Perry arrived at Uraga harbor near the mouth of Tokyo Bay with a letter from President Millard Fillmore requesting a trade agreement between Japan and the United States.
+On July 8, 1853, four United States Navy warships (the famous Black Ships) under the command of Commodore Matthew Perry arrived at Uraga harbor near the mouth of Edo Bay (now called Tokyo Bay) with a letter from the President of the United States Millard Fillmore requesting a trade agreement between Japan and the U.S.A.